hi5/XA/README.md

 * XA_CleanInvalidChars() has been added to remove invalid characters in XML.
 * Note this is for **AutoHotkey UNICODE only**
+* A XA version compatible with AHK v2 can be found here https://www.autohotkey.com/boards/viewtopic.php?f=6&t=72997

 ## Usage